 The Challenge is centered on the principles of Arianna Huffington’s “The Sleep Revolution,”.
 (April 5, 2016, Penguin Random House), which includes this nine-question Sleep Quality Questionnaire called the Sleep Condition Indicator.

-Developed by Colin Espie, professor of sleep medicine at the University of Oxford and a co-founder of the sleep-education app Sleepio, this short quiz is a useful tool to gauge your “sleep health”.
+Developed by Colin Espie, professor of sleep medicine at the University of Oxford and a co-founder of the sleep-education app Sleepio, this short quiz is a useful tool to gage your “sleep health”.
 Pre- and post-challenge.

 It can also be a helpful way to start a conversation with family, friends, colleagues.
 Anyone who you think can benefit from taking the Sleep Revolution Challenge.